• Skip to primary navigation

 How Old Should a Child Be to Begin Competitive Swimming?
 Part 2

-Last updated on May 14, 2020 by Sozo Staff Leave a Comment
+Last updated on March 14, 2026 by The Studio Guide Staff Leave a Comment

 group of young swimmers in training with kickboards